chenlujjj/VictoriaTraces/docs/victoriatraces/README.md

 The following command-line flags are used the most:

-* `-storageDataPath` - VictoriaTraces stores all the data in this directory.
+- `-storageDataPath` - VictoriaTraces stores all the data in this directory.
 The default path is `victoria-traces-data` in the current working directory.
-* `-retentionPeriod` - retention for stored data.
+- `-retentionPeriod` - retention for stored data.
 Older data is automatically deleted.
 Default retention is 7 days.

-You can find the list of the command-line flags can be found [here](#list-of-command-line-flags).
+You can find the list of the [command-line flags](#list-of-command-line-flags).

 ## High Availability